alexwlchan/alexwlchan.net/src/_drafts/meeting-my-younger-self.md

 summary: I reviewed 150,000 fragments of my online life, and I got to reflect on a decade of life spent online -- the friendships I lost, the communities I found, and the ways I grew.
 tags:
   - social media
+  - personal
 index:
   feature: true
 colors:
   index_light: "#596750"
   index_dark:  "#b86748"
 ---
-aaa

-> After building a social media scrapbook to preserve the posts that still matter to me, I decided to review the 150,000 fragments of my online life I’d accumulated over the last fifteen years.
-What began as a data-cleaning project became something more personal: a chance to meet my younger self, to cringe and to smile, to see the friendships I’ve lost, the community that shaped me, and the ways I’ve grown.
-This final post in the series is about what I learned from that encounter.
+I've been building a [scrapbook of social media][scrapbook], a place where I can save posts and conversations that I want to remember.
+It's a lightweight static site that stores metadata in JSON I can edit by hand.
+It gives me a place to save new conversations -- but what about everything I'd already saved?

+Across past projects, I'd saved at least 150,000 posts, and I wanted to fold them into my scrapbook.
+I went through each of them individually to decide if it was worth keeping.
+Do I still want to keep them, or is it time to let those memories fade?
+This gave me the chance to reflect on nearly 15 years of posting, and how I've grown and changed in that time.

+[scrapbook]: /2025/social-media-scrapbook/

 https://emilygorcenski.com/post/to-forget-is-an-ethical-act/

-In my last two posts I've written about my social media scrapbook, a personal archive I can use to save social media posts that mean a lot to me.
-I also wrote about why social media archiving is such a hard problem, especially in an institutional context.

-My scrapbook gives me a place to save new posts, but what about all the posts I've already saved?
+## The long tail of personal history

+I joined Twitter in August 2009, and I was lurking on other sites before that -- over 16 years of posting.
+I knew from early on that I was making important memories I didn't want to lose, and I began looking at ways to preserve the conversations I was having.

+I had lots of fun writing scripts to back up my social media, and my hard drive is littered with partial and incomplete snapshots.
+I saved stuff because it was easy, but I didn't give much thought to if I'd ever look at it again, or how I'd find it if I wanted to.
+Those snapshots are a bit of a black hole -- inconsistent, poorly organised, and difficult to search.
+My scrapbook adds that layer of discoverability, so I can actually find what I saved.

+---

+I wanted to consolidate those old archives into my my social media scrapbook, and review what I'd saved at the same time.
+The important part isn't the mechanical process -- I've written plenty of code to move data from one place to another -- it was about the human-centred review.

+I wanted to look at everything I'd saved and decide if it was actually worth keeping.
+Is it something I look back on fondly, or has it long since faded from my memory?
+If I do want to remember it,

 {% table_of_contents %}

 ## Why I Reviewed 15 Years of Posts

-I've been on the internet for over 15 years, and I've written a lot of scripts to save posts and conversations -- not necessarily in a readable format.
-I have a lot of folders full of JSON files, partial and incomplete snapshots of my social media history where I'd captured stuff because it was easy, not because it was something I necessarily want to look at again.
-I had a lot of fun writing those scripts, and I don't regret the time, but I know I'm never going to search through those folders for a conversation I've forgotten.
-It might be in there!
-But my old archives were too scrappy to be useful.

-As part of this project, I wanted to consolidate those old archives into my my social media scrapbook, and review what I'd saved at the same time.
-This wasn't about the mechanical process -- I know how to write a script that moves data from one format to another -- It was about the review process.
+As part of this project, I wanted to consolidate those  This wasn't about the mechanical process -- I know how to write a script that moves data from one format to another -- It was about the review process.
-I wanted to look at what I'd saved and decide if it was actually worth keeping.
-Is it something I look back on fondly that I'm likely to want to see again?
-Or is it a post that starred as it passed my timeline, but I'm never going to look at again?

 (And if I'm saving it, how to tag it so I can find it later)

 * Motivation (beyond data consolidation).